codedex-io/github-chapter-2-contributions/README.md

 Hi, my name is AMINE!
 This was added on 15-08-2024 🇲🇦

 Hi, my name is Sarah!
 This was added on 8/15/2024 😁

+Hi, My name is Boris!
+This was added on 8/20/2024 🍗